u-boot/u-boot/tools/binman/binman.rst

 able to pad the image so that the following entries do not overlap the BSS, which would cause them to be overwritte by variable access in SPL.

-This symbols is normally defined in the linker script, immediately after _bss_start and __bss_end are defined, like this::
+These symbols are normally defined in the linker script, immediately after _bss_start and __bss_end are defined, like this::

     __bss_size = __bss_end - __bss_start;